Judge considers request to block Arizona abortion law

 PHOENIX (AP) — A lawyer for several Arizona abortion providers urged a federal judge Wednesday to block a new state law that would allow prosecutors to charge doctors who knowingly terminate a pregnancy solely because the fetus has a genetic abnormality such as Down syndrome.

-The law, set to take effect on Wednesday, is so vague that it would dissuade doctors from performing an abortion anytime there’s an indication that the fetus might have a genetic problem for fear of criminal prosecution, argued Emily Nessler, senior counsel at the Center for Reproductive Rights.
+The law, set to take effect on Wednesday, is so vague that it would dissuade doctors from performing an abortion anytime there’s an indication that the fetus might have a genetic problem for fear of criminal prosecution, argued Emily Nestler, senior counsel at the Center for Reproductive Rights.

-“There are women in Arizona whose access to abortion will be eliminated altogether,” Nessler said.
+“There are women in Arizona whose access to abortion will be eliminated altogether,” Nestler said.
 “So the burden is more than substantial.
 It’s absolute for those patients.”

 A lawyer for the state argued the law won’t block any woman from getting an abortion, though she might have to refuse to tell her doctor why she wants to terminate her pregnancy.

-Note: This story has been updated to correct the spelling of Emily Nestler’s last name.